 The crypto industry has experienced a lot of growing pains throughout its short history, ranging from high-profile security breaches to initial coin offering (ICO) pyramid schemes.
 While these problems come with the territory to some extent, the industry’s greatest source of frustration has been the lack of regulatory clarity and inconsistent enforcement actions.

-Lawmakers Push for More Clarity on Crypto
+Lawmakers Push for More Clarity on Crypto Legislation

 The crypto industry has faced a lot of regulatory uncertainty.
 Rather than providing clarity, legislators have remained largely silent thus far and the resulting ‘regulation by enforcement’ has disenfranchised both entrepreneurs and investors.
-A growing chorus of lawmakers are concerned that the disenfranchisement could leave the U.S. behind in innovation.
+A growing chorus of lawmakers is concerned that the disenfranchisement could leave the U.S. behind in innovation.

 There are two recent bills that aim to provide clarity and clean up the mess: